-The OCP provides input into land uses within the Agricultural Land Reserve and provides direction for the SCRD and the provincial Agricultural Land Commission in their role as decision makers for agricultural land.
+The OCP provides input into land uses within the Agricultural Land Reserve and provides direction for the SCRD to work in collaboration with the Agricultural Land Commission in its role as a decision maker for agricultural land.

-The use of agricultural land is subject to both the local zoning bylaw and the land use regulations of the Agricultural Land Commission.
+The use of agricultural land is subject to both the local zoning bylaw and Agricultural Land Commission Act, Regulations and Orders of the Agricultural Land Commission.
 In the future the zoning bylaw can be amended to more explicitly permit agricultural uses within the agricultural land reserve to support an increase in local food production.

-- (a) To protect agricultural land and support agricultural opportunities. - (b) To preserve agricultural land by maintaining large parcel sizes. - (c) To provide for a greater variety of agricultural activities, including the opportunity for marketing locally produced agricultural products. - (d) To protect existing and future agricultural activities from potential conflicting non-agricultural uses within and adjacent to the Agricultural Land Reserve. - (e) To encourage the inclusion of quality arable land into the Agricultural Land Reserve. - (f) To ensure that agricultural activities do not adversely impact water quality and quantity within lake, watercourse corridors and foreshore areas. - (g) To support the development of small scale business opportunities consistent with the provisions of the Agricultural Land Commission Act.
+- (a) To protect agricultural land and support agricultural opportunities. - (b) To preserve agricultural land by maintaining large parcel sizes. - (c) To provide for a greater variety of agricultural activities, including the opportunity for marketing locally produced agricultural products in accordance with the Agricultural Land Commission Act, Regulations, and Orders of the Agricultural Land Commission. - (d) To encourage the inclusion of quality arable land into the Agricultural Land Reserve. - (e) To ensure that agricultural activities do not adversely impact water quality and quantity within lake, watercourse corridors and foreshore areas. - (f) To support the development of small scale business opportunities consistent with the provisions of the Agricultural Land Commission Act, Regulations, and Orders of the Agricultural Land Commission.